 Lorrae grew up on a fifth-generation farm in rural California, where her family lives and raises organic tomatoes.
 Prior to joining the Prize in 2003, she spent 25 years working in entertainment as a producer in film, television, music, and sports.
 Beginning in Los Angeles as the executive assistant to the manager of the rock star Prince, she also worked at Sony Pictures, Sports Channel, and Madison Square Garden Productions in New York, and led the Mayor’s Office of Film and Television in San Francisco.
 Lorrae joined the Prize in 2003.

 Melissa joined the Prize in 2013 and manages the foundation’s finances, human resources, and office operations.
 She has worked in philanthropy, strategic planning, public health, and nonprofit administration for over 20 years, having held positions with the Koret Foundation, the Washington University School of Medicine, and the Center for Urban Education about Sustainable Agriculture.
 Melissa holds a BA in Psychology and a MPH in Community Health from Saint Louis University; she interned at the Carter Center and is a Coro Fellow.

 - Communications Director

-An enthusiastic strategist, Ilan has worked in communications and media for more than 15 years—as a communications director for the San Francisco-based Jewish Community Federation and Endowment Fund, and for Congressman Jerrold Nadler (D-NY); and as a freelance journalist and writer for the New York Post, Architectural Record, the Forward, and beyond.
+An enthusiastic strategist, Ilan has worked in communications and media for nearly 20 years—as a communications director for the San Francisco-based Jewish Community Federation and Endowment Fund, and for Congressman Jerrold Nadler (D-NY); and as a freelance journalist and writer for the New York Post, Architectural Record, the Forward, and beyond.
 A Bay Area native, he holds a BA in American Studies from UC Berkeley.
 Ilan joined the Prize in 2017.

 - Lindsey Freedman